BMW motorcycle wheel bearings, 1956 through 1969

 The damaged outer spacer shows precisely where the person used a punch and missed the actual edge.
 This is proof that the person hammered it out in pieces.
 Had it been held in place as a stack, this area wouldn’t ever be available for hammering.

 If you find such a disaster, all isn’t lost.
 You can dress the parts down with a file and get them close again.
 Then finish the job by lapping them using black paper with solvent on a glass plate.

 8. Clean the bearings and inside spacers of all grease and perform the following test for possible spun bearings.
 Take the cup that was on the left side, the one next to the hub nut, and do this test.
 Wipe the outer edge with a thin layer of light oil.
 Try to insert it back into the hub by hand.
 If it goes in, that is evidence that the bearing has spun in the hub.
 Now, shove it into the center space and try to shove it into the right side bearing mount.
 I have never done this, as a spun bearing in a /2 is very rare.
 However, I can assure you that you want to discover this failure now.
 It may well be possible to repair to save the hub.
-If you keep riding on one or both spun bearings, you will damage the hub beyond repair.
-If you have a spun bearing, you will need to perform Step 14 after performing steps 9-13.
+You will damage the hub beyond repair if you keep riding on one or both spun bearings.
+If you have a spun bearing, you must perform Step 14 after steps 9-13.

 9. Inspect the bearings for pitting and stains from water.
 Replace as needed.
 I don’t currently have any bad bearings to show, sorry.